“Don’t be afraid of your fears. They’re not there to scare you. They’re there to let you know that something is worth it.”

 However, this reasoning completely contradicts the fact that I learned papercutting through a small craft class in 2013 when I was still residing in the Philippines.
 Is it my authority in this particular space?
 I have heard of many beginner artists who have dipped their toes on teaching their craft early in their journey.
 I also believe that the best way to keep learning or mastering something is to teach it.
 And I remained scared, in doubt, and sadly unconvinced of my own capabilities.

-But one year ago, there I was in one of the most beautiful upscale venues in Chicago that I have ever been to – demonstrating and teaching the basics of papercutting art IN THE DARK.
+But surreal things have their way of… just happening.
+There I was, in one of the most beautiful upscale venues in Chicago that I have ever been to – demonstrating and teaching the basics of papercutting art IN THE DARK.
 While drinking champagne (woot!).
 This was a very unique experience.
 I was commissioned by the Chinese Fine Arts Association for a private company event in TAO Chicago.
 The venue was incredibly beautiful, albeit incredibly dim.
 But I immensely enjoyed my time, the conversations I had with tons of people, exploring the extra art supplies that the organization provided, listening to music, having some Polaroid photos of us taken, and the creations that I made on the fly for some curious folks who wanted to take a simple papercutting piece home with them.

 That night was extremely special.
 I love that new and exciting experience no matter how terrified I actually was a couple of days prior the event.
 I was dreading it.
 But doing it and committing to this amazing experience killed all my insecurities and excuses.
 I can teach art!
 I can demonstrate papercutting!

 People love to learn new things, especially something that is creative.
 And this is another purpose that I can pursue — bringing joy to others by enabling them to be creative.
 What creative pursuit brings you joy?
 I’d love to know! (: